DantheCodeRaider/MP1/README.md

 Basics:
 -Basic movement is accomplished using the AWSD, awds, or arrow keys.
 -The space bar will dig boulders for gems.
-Run ovewr the gems to pick them up.
+-Run over the gems to pick them up.

 Core Features:
  | Move Character via keyboard input |